YingdiDai/balance-in-place-toolkit/README.md

 ---

 ## Short description
 This toolkit translates Five Elements / Feng Shui heuristics into measurable GIS indicators and step-by-step protocols for low-cost, reversible interventions (planters, lighting, seating, drainage).
-It is designed for municipal officers, NGOs, urban designers and students to run 1-week pilots, collect simple KPIs, and make defensible Keep/Move/Remove decisions using an SLA-driven approach.
+It is designed for municipal officers, NGOs, urban designers, and students to run 1-week pilots, collect simple KPIs, and make defensible Keep/Move/Remove decisions using an SLA-driven approach.
+For the following files, the toolkit takes Scampia, Naples, Italy, as an example.

 **This release:** v0.1 — initial public release (pilot-informed).
 **DOI / Citation:** `DOI:10.xxxx/zenodo.xxxxxx` (replace with minted DOI).